 ALARA staff and volunteers have an important role to play in protecting children who are at risk of harm due to abuse, exploitation or neglect.
 A report of child exploitation or abuse may include a disclosure, concern or allegation made by a child or another person and includes suspected breaches of the Code of Conduct - Working with Children and Young People.
 The actions staff or volunteers are required to take in around reporting and record keeping in these instances are outlined in Procedure - Risk Management - Children and Young People and Procedure - Preventing and Responding to Abuse, Neglect and Exploitation.
-Staff and Volunteers must also be familiar with their obligations in accordance with ALARA's Statement - Duty of Care.
+Staff and Volunteers must also be familiar with their obligations in accordance with ALARA's Statement - Duty of Care and the Queensland Criminal Code.

-ALARA requires that all incidents suspected or alleged abuse are reported to the relevant authorities.
+ALARA requires that all incidents suspected, or alleged abuse are reported to the relevant authorities.
 This reporting relates to expected abuse occurring in the context of ALARA services but also in the child and young person's home or family environment or in other places or organisations outside the home.
 In the case of an allegation or suspected abuse involving ALARA staff or volunteers there is also mandatory reporting to the funding body.

-- Staff and volunteers are to promptly report to management all alleged or suspected instances of abuse, assault or neglect. - Management is responsible for ensuring reports are responded to promptly and action taken as described in the associated procedures.
+- Staff and volunteers are to promptly report to management all alleged or suspected instances of abuse, assault or neglect.
+(NB: Because of their obligations under the Queensland Criminal Code observations or suspicions of sexual offending towards a child should also be reported directly to the police) - Management is responsible for ensuring reports are responded to promptly and action taken as described in the associated procedures.
 This includes notification of appropriate authorities and fulfilling mandatory reporting obligations. - In situations of suspected or actual harm the individual's right to privacy and protection are to be recognised and upheld where practicable and within legislative limits.